delftswa2017/desosa2017/junit5/chapter.md

 contribute new code to the JUnit 5 project they have to adhere to certain rules.

 #### Source code structure
-When looking at the source code structure of the JUnit 5 project you can clearly recognize the same structure that has been discussed in the section on module structures.
+When looking at the source code structure of the JUnit 5 project you can clearly recognise the same structure that has been discussed in the section on module structures.
 Every module has its own corresponding Gradle <a href="#20">[20]</a> module in the project.